inspektor-gadget/inspektor-gadget/README.md

 Inspektor Gadget tools are known as gadgets.
 You can deploy one, two or many gadgets.

-Exploring the following documentation will best help you learn which tools can help you in your investigations.
+Explore the following documentation to find out which tools can help you in your investigations.

 - `advise`:
 	- [`network-policy`](docs/guides/advise/network-policy.md)